aleshaleksey/fansys23/06-abilities.md

 **Special**:

-- Must be taken separately for each time of spellcasting.
+- Must be taken separately for each type of spellcasting.
 - Can be combined with "still spell" and "lingering spell".
 - This allows casting of spells with incantations when under the effects of "aphonia" or "inaudible".